-(1) The "Stock Awards" column shows the aggregate grant date fair value of stock awards computed in accordance with FASB ASC Topic 718.
-On June 1, 2017, each non-employee director received 2,937 shares of our common stock for his or her annual equity grant.
+(2) The "Stock Awards" column shows the aggregate grant date fair value of stock awards computed in accordance with FASB ASC Topic 718.
+On June 1, 2018, each non-employee director received 4,240 shares of our common stock for his or her annual equity grant.
+On March 12, 2018, Mr. Mills received received 1,119 shares of our common stock, representing one quarter of the annual non-employee director equity grant for the June 2017 to May 2018 board service payment year.